Bridges in Bihar: Bakhtiyarpur-Tajpur Bridge

 The Bakhtiyarpur-Tajpur Bridge currently under construction, will span the river Ganges, connecting Bakhtiyarpur in Patna and Tajpur in Samastipur.
 Upon completion, the bridge would provide easy Roadway link between Northern and Southern parts of Bihar.
 Chief minister of Bihar Shri Nitish Kumar laid the foundation stone for construction of the 5.575 km bridge in June 2011.
 Upon completion, the bridge will decongest the load on Mahatma Gandhi Setu and also reduce the traffic in the capital city of Patna.

 A bridge has been planned across the Ganges to connect Arrah and Chhapra.
 A road bridge parallel to the existing rail and road bridge, Rajendra Setu, has also been planned.

 The bridge would be 5.575 km bridge constructed at PPP mode across river Ganga that will connect Bakhtiyarpur in Patna district on NH 31 and Tajpur in Samastipur district on NH 28.
 The bridge will also require construction of altogether 45.393 km stretch of approach roads on both ends of the bridge.

 The total cost of the project is estimated at Rs 1602.74 crore out of which Rs 100 crores will be spent on acquiring land.
-Atfirst, Rs 917.74 crore is to be invested by Navayuga Engineering Company Limited (NECL) as viability gap fund on PPP basis.
+At first, Rs 917.74 crore is to be invested by Navayuga Engineering Company Limited (NECL) as viability gap fund on PPP basis.
 Rs 277.50 crore are to be invested by the Centre and Rs 307.50 crore by the state government.
 The Bihar government would also bear the expenses incurred on acquiring land.
 NECL, a Hyderabad base firm was selected through competitive bidding.